hoangdanhnhat/forensics/event-id.md

 ***

+## Sysmon-Operational Logs

+### Process and Thread activities

+* **1:** Process creation
+* **7:** Image loaded, records when a process loads a DLL or executable into its memory.
+This can help identify DLL injection attacks.
+* **8:** CreateRemoteThread: A key indicator of compromise (IOC), this event logs when one process creates a thread in another process.
+This technique is commonly used by malware to inject code and evade detection.
+* **25:** Process Tampering: Detects process hollowing or herpaderping attacks, where a legitimate process is manipulated by malware.

+### File system and Registry activity

+* **11:** File created
+* **13:** Registry value set
+* **15:** FileCreateStreamHash: Tracks the creation of alternate data streams (ADS), a technique used by attackers to hide malicious code on the file system.

 ## Logon Events

 These events track user logon and logoff activities, providing visibility into who is accessing a system and when.